-The Welcome page from the Red Hat Advanced Cluster Management for Kubernetes console has a header that displays the Applications icon to return to Red Hat OpenShift Container Platform, access to the Visual Web Terminal, and more.
+The Welcome page from the Red Hat Advanced Cluster Management for Kubernetes console has a header that displays the Applications switcher to return to Red Hat OpenShift Container Platform and more.
 The tiles describe the main functions of the product and link to important console pages.
 For more information, see the Console overview.

 With Red Hat Advanced Cluster Management for Kubernetes:

 - Work across a range of environments, including multiple data centers, private clouds and public clouds that run Kubernetes clusters.